tier2tickets/Knowledge-Base/content/general/bestpractices.md

 Another method of training your customers can be an email or printed handout of our [The How-to Guide](https://www.helpdeskbuttons.com/wp-content/uploads/2020/03/Introduction-to-HDB-20200311.pdf) to each user.
 [In our Marketing Collateral section](https://docs.tier2tickets.com/content/marketing/collateral/), we also provide an editable version as an INDD file that you can customize with your logo and standard function key setting.
 This one-page handout explains what Tier2Tickets/Helpdesk Buttons are and how to use them.
 You can also use the guide it in your marketing bundle!
 (Our MSP sister company actually includes a fully functional button that they give out in their [MSP marketing binder](https://imgur.com/a/TSeuoLU)).
 Let your end users know that they can use the buttons to put in tickets even if their computer is offline.

+## 4) Give your End Users a Carrot vs. a Stick.

-## 4) Make tickets submitted via Tier2Tickets higher priority than tickets from email and telephone.
+A common practice we've seen partners employ is to give your customers gentle incentives to encourage them to submit tickets by Tier2Tickets.
+Sometimes that looks like tickets submitted via Tier2Tickets higher priority than tickets from email and telephone.
+Other partners have a special tiered rate of service for customers who submit a pre-determined percentage of tickets through Tier2Tickets/Helpdesk Buttons.

 ### i. by Email